NJU-Jet/FMEN/README.md

 # FMEN
-Lowest memory consumption and second shortest runtime in AIM2022 competition
+Lowest memory consumption and second shortest runtime in NTIRE 2022 on Efficient Super-Resolution.